tjthejuggler/JuggleHub/VISION.md

 *   **Responsibilities**:
     *   Directly managing the Intel RealSense camera, including sophisticated control over settings, resolution, and frame rates via JSON configuration files.
-    *   Performing ball and hand tracking using a fine-tuned, high-performance YOLOv8n model.
+    *   Performing ball and hand tracking using a fine-tuned, high-performance YOLOv11 model and a YOLO-Pose model.
     *   Executing sandboxed, real-time "Modules" (e.g., `PositionToRgbModule`) for interactive applications like smart ball control.
     *   Streaming serialized `FrameData` Protobuf messages via a ZeroMQ `PUB` socket.
     *   Receiving and responding to `CommandRequest` Protobuf messages on a separate ZeroMQ `REP` socket in a dedicated command processing thread.

 *   **Tracking Subsystems**:
     1.  **DNN-Powered Tracking (Primary):** The state-of-the-art pipeline for object detection.
-        *   **Model:** A fine-tuned YOLOv8n model, specifically optimized for the consistent conditions of the RealSense camera setup to provide the highest quality coordinate data for the downstream analysis pipeline.
+        *   **Model:** A fine-tuned YOLOv11 model, specifically optimized for the consistent conditions of the RealSense camera setup to provide the highest quality coordinate data for the downstream analysis pipeline.
         *   **Inference Backend:** Intel's OpenVINO toolkit for high-performance inference, intelligently utilizing available hardware like iGPUs or NPUs.
         *   **Tracker:** ByteTrack for maintaining consistent object IDs across frames.
     2.  **Color-Based Tracking (Legacy):** A highly efficient system for controlled lighting conditions, maintained for specific use cases or as a fallback.